Let me begin with brutal honesty — I didn’t immediately fall in love.

 I had high hopes in the trip.
 My expectations were perhaps a bit too grandiose — and as an inexperienced traveler, they were far too misplaced.
 I would give a description of my travel experiences, but I’m willing to guess nobody cares about my #tbt Miami pics and my Disney stories.
 So I will immediately move on.

 I enjoy the idea of traveling.
 The romantic notion that a passport will make the world your oyster.
-I love the idea of hoping a plane and finding adventure, people, and connections.
+I love the idea of hoping on a plane and finding adventure, people, and connections.
 It’s like traveling represents an inner struggle to be wild and unleashed — to break roots and sprout wings.
 I don’t know.
 But then I’m overcome with a more powerful version of myself — the lazy irresponsible Shay

 call me Sunday LAZY.
 This is the me that loves the idea of traveling — and just that.
 This is the me with endless Pinterest boards of places I want to go.
 The Chilean Salt Flats?
 I’ve pinned it a dozen times.
 Will I go?
 Maybe….